 The City of Elyria Water Plant also has an emergency connection with the Lorain County Rural Water District which is only used when the Water Treatment Plant is not operating properly or during problems with the system.
-During 2017 we did not use any water from Lorain County Rural Water District.
+We also have a interconnection With Avon Lake and Lorain County Rural Water that can give us up to 8 MGD a day or help our neighbors.
+During 2020 we did not use any water from Lorain County Rural Water District or Avon Lake.